jgcmarins/django-commands/README.md

 ```

 #### Installation
-Alright, now that we have our work environment, let's install django ~~finally~~.
+Alright, now that we have our work environment, let's install Django ~~finally~~.
 Remember: with virtual environment active, everything we install, will be installed inside our virtual environment.
-To **install** django, type:
+To **install** Django, type:

 ```
 pip3 install django